Explorer09/Ex-pit/IE8_XP_Installer_Upgrade/README.md

-This program is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation; either version 2.1 of the License, or (at your option) any later version.
+This program is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License (GNU LGPL) as published by the Free Software Foundation; either version 2.1 of the License, or (at your option) any later version.

 This program is distributed in the hope that it will be useful,